asafari22/J124-Final-Project-/README.md

 ## Additional Sources:

 1. For the first additional source, the California Association of Realtors, also has data on [Housing Affordability by Ethnicity in California](https://www.car.org/marketdata/data/haitraditional/haiethnicity).
 This would be a helpful tool to look into deeper and analyze the contrast within each region/county in comparison to the median cost to purchse a home in California.
 Comparing the ethnic diversity or lack thereof may be helpful for those looking to purchase a home.
 It is also interesting to look and see what communities are lacking diversity and why that is.
+Looking into what are the most affordable or least affordable, as well as median cost to purchase a home for each ethnic background.

 2. For the second addiotional source,